Making sense of quantum noise with machine learning

-Identifying the noise
+Identifying quantum noise

-Errors are the Achilles Heel of quantum computers and the University of Sydney team has specialized on pushing quantum computer hardware to performance limits.
+Errors are the Achilles Heel of quantum computers and the University of Sydney team has specialized in pushing quantum computer hardware to performance limits.
 As part of the team’s research they wanted to understand and identify sources of interference or “noise” that were limiting the performance of the quantum-logic operations in their hardware.